Juniper-SE/vmm-v3-script/Lab/routing_director/README.md

 ## configure wireguard
 The following step is to setup wireguard to allow direct access into the lab, for example to access the Routing Director dashboard directly from your workstation.

-Wireguard is also used to provide connectivity to another VMM topology (lab topo2) where all the vJunos VMs are running.
+Wireguard is also used to provide connectivity to another VMM topology (lab network) where all the vJunos VMs are running.

 Screenshot recording for this can be found [here](https://asciinema.org/a/741934)